Valley-Hall In-Plane Edge States as Building Blocks for Elastodynamic Logic Circuits: Abstract

 \section{Abstract}

 In this work, we investigate theoretically and demonstrate experimentally the existence of valley-Hall edge states in the in-plane dynamics of honeycomb lattices with bi-valued strut thickness.
 We exploit these states to achieve non-trivial waveguiding of optical modes that is immune to backscattering from sharp corners.
 We also present how different types of interfaces can be combined into multi-branch junctions to form complex waveguide paths and realize a variety of structural logic designs with unconventional wave transport capabilities.
 We illustrate this potential with two applications.
-The first is a direction-selective de-multiplexing waveguide tree featuring a pronounced asymmetric wave transport behavior.
+The first is a direction-selective energy-splitting waveguide tree featuring a pronounced asymmetric wave transport behavior.
 The second is an internal waveguide loop along which the energy can be temporarily trapped and periodically released, effectively working as a signal delayer.
-We provide a rationale for the observed phenomena that blends topological considerations and mechanistic arguments, and we offer a criterion for the proper selection of the junction characteristics that are conducive to non-trivial interface modes.
 The modal complexity of in-plane elasticity has important consequences on the regime of manifestation of the edge states, as the availability of viable total bandgaps is shifted to higher frequencies compared to the out-of-plane counterpart problem.
 It also poses additional experimental challenges, associated with proper acquisition and deciphering of the in-plane modes, the solution of which requires a systematic use of in-plane laser vibrometry.